Dr Subhajit Basu FRSA

 - Location: G.16 Liberty Building

-I am an Associate Professor of Information Technology Law where I teach and research on the regulation of the internet, including issues relating to privacy, data protection, freedom of expression and also e-commerce.
-I am Chair of British, Irish Law Education and Technology Association (BILETA).
+I am an Associate Professor of Information Technology Law, where I teach and research the regulation of the Internet, including privacy, data protection, freedom of expression and e-commerce.
+I was the Chair of the British and Irish Law Education Technology Association (2018-2021).
+In 2020 I was awarded the Hind Rattan (a Hindi phrase which translates to English as "Jewel of India") by the Non-Resident Indians (NRI) Welfare Society of India, Government of India, for my outstanding contribution to education and achievements in the field of Information Technology Law.

 I hold a PhD from Liverpool John Moores University and an LLB from the University College of Law, Faculty of Law, Calcutta University.
 I was called to the Bar in 1998 and worked as an Advocate specialising in Corporate Law in India.

-I aim to explore the challenges that the Internet has created in transforming our lives, especially in the area of governance and in our legal framework.
-Understanding and making sense of the increasing amount of “data” that is out there is central to my research.
-“Big data” can control our lives, and I am particularly interested in how we can better inform and empower consumers.
+I aim to explore the challenges that the Internet has created in transforming our lives, especially in the area of governance and in our legal framework, with a specific focus on the Global South.
+Understanding and making sense of the increasing amount of "data" that is out there is central to my research.
+"Big data" can control our lives, and I am particularly interested in how we can better inform and empower consumers.
 I am also keen to examine how we can update our legal framework to protect privacy and equip the public with the knowledge needed to make informed choices.

-I am the author of the critically acclaimed book “Global Perspectives on E-Commerce Taxation Law" (Ashgate, 2008).
-The book proposed the most effective mean for a collection of consumption taxes which is technically feasible, efficient, and cost-effective.
-It examined the volatile and rapidly changing intersection of e-commerce and tax law, particularly it focused on how to ensure the efficient collection of consumption taxes concerning the cross-border supply of digital goods and services.
+I am the author of the critically acclaimed book "Global Perspectives on E-Commerce Taxation Law" (Ashgate, 2008).
+The book proposed the most effective means for collecting consumption taxes: technically feasible, efficient, and cost-effective.
+It examined the volatile and rapidly changing intersection of e-commerce and tax law, mainly focused on ensuring the efficient collection of consumption taxes concerning the cross-border supply of digital goods and services.
+My peer-reviewed articles have been published in prestigious journals such as the International Journal of Law and Information Technology, Humanities & Social Sciences Communications, AI and Society, Journal of African Law, Journal of Social Welfare and Family Law, Contemporary South Asia, British Tax Review etc.

-I am currently working on and involved in the following externally funded research projects:
+I am currently working on or have been involved in the following externally funded research projects:

-- Co-Investigator: CRITiCaL - Combatting cRiminals In The Cloud (EPSRC) June 2015 - May 2020.
-In this project, we seek to understand the different types of crime that can happen in the Cloud, build systems that will allow the detection of this criminal behaviour and enable the use of digital evidence to lead to successful prosecution of Cloud crime perpetrators.
+- Co-Investigator: CRITiCaL - Combatting cRiminals In The Cloud (EPSRC) June 2015 - Feb 2023.
+In this project, we seek to understand the different types of crime that can happen in the Cloud, build systems that will allow the detection of this criminal behaviour and enable the use of digital evidence to lead to the successful prosecution of Cloud crime perpetrators.

-- Co-Investigator: “International Justice for Older Adults - Crossing Barriers as well as Borders” (funded by Borchard Foundation Center on Law and Aging, USA (2011-2013).
-Inter-disciplinary research on the need for better integration of health and social care (comparative and international perspectives) and rights and responsibilities of older adults and families.
+- Co-Investigator: "International Justice for Older Adults - Crossing Barriers as well as Borders" (funded by Borchard Foundation Center on Law and Aging, USA (2011-2013).
+Inter-disciplinary research on the need for better integration of health and social care (comparative and international perspectives) and older adults and families' rights and responsibilities.

 Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce; Member of the Brazilian Academy of Crime Sciences: Committee on International Cybercrime Law; Research Fellow of African Centre for Cyberlaw and Cybercrime Prevention (ACCP); Advisor to Centre for Law and Technology (Nepal); Member of Advisory Board Centre for Cyber Victim Counselling; Fellow of the Higher Education Academy; Member of Dean's Council, International Association of Law Schools.

-I am the Managing Editor of International Review of Law Computers and Technology (IRLCT).
-I also sit on the Editorial Boards of four journals: European Journal of Law and Technology (EJLT); International Journal of Innovation in the Digital Economy; International Journal of Virtual Worlds and Human Computer Interaction (VWHCI); Global Business and Management Research: An International Journal
+I am the Editor-in-Chief of the Journal International Review of Law Computers and Technology (IRLCT).
+I also sit on the Editorial Boards of four journals: European Journal of Law and Technology (EJLT); International Journal of Innovation in the Digital Economy (Associate Editor); International Journal of Virtual Worlds and Human-Computer Interaction (VWHCI); Global Business and Management Research: An International Journal.

-- Managing Editor, International Review of Law Computers and Technology
+- Editor-in-Chief, International Review of Law Computers and Technology

-The focus of my research and writing is on “emerging technologies”, especially in the context of the “regulation of cyberspace”.
-Specifically, I explore how online activities and behaviour can be regulated and how we can provide protection for those using the internet.
-As a “realist”, I care about the opportunities created by these technologies, in particular ensuring a useful adaptive regulatory framework.
-I continuously question the political and economic power that technologies offer – a power that can be seised and bought and sold.
+My research and writing focus on “emerging technologies”, especially in the context of the “regulation of cyberspace”, particularly in the Global South.
+Specifically, I explore how online activities and behaviour can be regulated and how we can protect those using the internet.
+As a “realist”, I care about the opportunities these technologies create, particularly ensuring a practical adaptive regulatory framework.
+I continuously question the political and economic power that technologies offer – an ability that can be seized, bought, and sold.
 Who will own these technologies?
 Who will control them?
 Who will be ethically responsible for their application and use?
-My research provokes, and challenges established conventions around regulation.
+My research provokes and challenges established conventions around regulation.

-I am interested in all aspects of regulation of cyberspace and contribute to the critical policy debate around privacy, freedom of expression and innovation.
-In today’s world, most creative expression takes place on Twitter and Facebook but are they liable for their users’ online activities?
+I am interested in all aspects of the regulation of cyberspace and contribute to the critical policy debate around AI, Big Data, health data, autonomous systems (e.g. autonomous and connected cars), including liability, accountability, and privacy issues, robotics, online harm, privacy, freedom of expression and innovation.
+In today’s world, the most creative expression takes place on Twitter and Facebook, but are they liable for their users’ online activities?
 Should they be legally responsible for what their users do and say?

 I am happy to supervise PhD students in the general areas of my research interests.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>